Why England can dream of World Cup glory even with France and Kylian Mbappe to come in the quarter-finals

 Then there is the man in the dugout.
 Southgate's popularity had waned in the lead-up to this World Cup.
 Many England supporters were calling for his head as recently as a few months ago.

 But his tournament record cannot be questioned.
-This was his eighth knockout game and he is yet to lose a single one in 90 minutes.
-If any other side had reached the semi-final and final of the last World Cup and Euros, they would be viewed as serious contenders.
+This was his eighth knockout game in charge and he is yet to lose a single one in 90 minutes.
+If any other side had reached the semi-final and final of the last World Cup and Euros, they would be viewed as serious contenders, so why not England?

-England's exploits in Qatar only serve to underline those credentials.
-Mbappe will make France favourites at the Al Bayt Stadium.
+Their exploits in Qatar so far only serve to underline those credentials.
+Mbappe will make France favourites.
 They have recent tournament success behind them too.
 But England should not be discounted.
-Maybe they should even be feared.
+In fact, they should be feared.